kaosagnt/ansible-everyday/README.md

     File::Slurp;
     JSON::XS;

 Where you have place the ansible/bin/ directory add it to your path.
-Therefore if you use a shell with name completion, it will make life easier for you.
+Therefore, if you use a shell with name completion, it will make life easier for you.

 ## Available Commands / Playbooks ##